-Last week, AFSUN hosted a workshop in Cape Town about food security, urbanization and migration in a comparative context.
+Last week, the African Food Security Network (AFSUN) hosted a workshop in Cape Town about food security, urbanization and migration in a comparative context.

 The workshop was presented in a unique “U process”.
 This consisted of a step by step method which started on the left side of a U shape, and ended on the far right.
 The first step was “sensing”.
 This was basically a process of everyone getting to know one another, and developing a solid understanding of the concept of food security, and how urbanization and migration affect this issue.